Detect plagiarised and similar code across trillions of code sources on the web See what's new

 Try:

-This is a public demo, limited to 10 queries per hour per IP.
-A real scan checks far more: every submission is run against 2B+ sources on the web plus our private academic database.
+Free to search, no account needed.
+This public demo is capped at 10 queries an hour.
+A real scan checks every submission against 2B+ web sources plus our private academic database.

 Example match for quicksort.
 Run a search above to query the live corpus.